Fraud and Financial Crime Management

 Ensure your security with and protect your institution from fraud and financial crime while complying with changing regulations.

-Watchlist screening is a major focus of anti-money laundering (AML) operations at financial institutions (FIs) because it is critical for complying with regulations aimed at combatting financial crime and mitigating operational and reputational risks.
 Recent revelations through major document leaks such as the FINCEN Files, Panama Papers, and Paradise Papers, as well as several instances of regulatory fines and consent orders on financial institutions, have highlighted the shortcomings of the current AML screening regime and drawn heightened attention from regulators, political authorities, media, and the public at large.
 This has prompted regulators and supervisory agencies to strengthen scrutiny; their emphasis is shifting from technical compliance to improving effectiveness of outcomes, which is raising the bar for FIs.

 Geopolitical tension among the major economic blocs is adding to the challenges as sanctions are increasingly used in international relations.
 This means FIs now need to monitor individuals, entities, hostile governments, and unfavorable jurisdictions, as well as industries and business practices such as weapons manufacturing or drug trafficking in accordance with continuously evolving laws and regulations.
 There is added scrutiny on screening ultimate beneficial owners (UBO) because this has emerged as a popular channel for criminals to obscure their operations.